Former Walgreens Property:

 Then we lost ...
 October 2018: After the property owner appealed the MDC's ruling, a review in Marion Superior Court resulted in a judge vacating the March ruling.

 But the fight continues ...
 November 2018: The MDC filed an appeal of the October ruling with the Indiana Court of Appeals.
-This case is still pending and expected to be completed in March, 2019.
+This case is still pending.

 Work starts on a new Dollar Tree ...
 December 2018: In spite of the pending appeal to block it, the property owner proceeds to move Dollar Tree in.